mbarcia/drupsible-project/README.md

 bin/configure.sh
 ```
 1. Drupsible will start an interactive session, asking for the handful of values that really matter (app name, domain name, etc.).
-1. Next, run ```vagrant up``` and Drupsible will start working hard.
+1. Next, run ```vagrant up```
-1. Grab a cup of coffee while you watch the tasks being run.
+1. Grab a cup of green tea, well deserved!
+1. For one time only, it will download some plugins and the drupsible box from the internet, in 4-30 minutes depending on your download speed.
+1. While you watch the tasks being run, that should take 7-15 minutes depending on your hardware speed.
+It may ask for your sysadmin password at the beginning if your terminal does not have root privileges.
 1. When you see it's done, you will see a message like this:
 ```
 ==> local: local.<domain>        : ok=493  changed=190  unreachable=0    failed=0
 ==> local: Drupsible box has been provisioned and configured.
 Go to your app URL and have a happy development.
 ```

-* Your VM will be ready: point your browser to your website: http://local.domain (or https://local.domain).
+* Your VM will be ready: point your browser to your website: http://local.domain.
 Voilà.
+* Your credentials at http://local.domain/user/login are admin/drups1ble.
 * In your file manager (Windows Explorer look for \\LOCAL, or Samba shares), there will be a shared folder:
 local.webdomain app - Current version of the Drupal website and the logs.
 * You will then be able to connect your IDE of choice to this folder, or use any editor to develop and test.
 After you are done, just commit to your GIT repository.